18 November 2015 | The Brewery, London, UK

 Patients can utilise the device themselves and data is transmitted wirelessly removing travel costs and freeing consultant’s time.

-Bournemouth University and Royal Bournemouth Hospital NHS Foundation Trust
+Bournemouth University, Royal Bournemouth and Christchurch Hospital NHS Foundation Trust and Poole Hospital NHS Foundation Trust

 SMARTpack - medication adherence monitoring in the cloud

 The SMARTpack™ is a medication adherence monitoring device, which allows the discreet real-time monitoring of a patient’s medication compliance.

 Usage data can be monitored from the cloud, ideal if the patient is forgetful, or if a family member or medical professional wishes to monitor the patient discreetly and remotely.